ChainAgnostic/CASA/README.md

 - Olaf Tomalka @ritave (MetaMask Snaps Lead),
 - Boris Mann @bmann (Fission Founder),
-- Chairman/Tiebreaker: Juan Caballero @bumblefudge (Acting Executive Director, Independent) Note that we tried (but failed) to find more info from the CASA website on the above.
+- Chairman/Tiebreaker: Juan Caballero @bumblefudge (Acting Executive Director, Independent)

 ## **Members**